GregTrevellick/SolutionOpenPopUp/README.md

  - You're new to a company, have made some notes on various .Net solutions, and it would be useful to see the notes pertinent to each solution whenever you open it.

- - Your team is planning to upgrade this solution to VS2017 in the next quarter, so if you haven't already please download and install VS2017
+ - You / your team is planning to upgrade this solution to VS2017 in the next quarter, so you want to give the coders a heads up (e.g. so that they can download and install VS2017)

- - Gotcha: this solution has a build step that is dependant on a specific hard coded file path existing on your PC, without which it won't compile

- - This solution contains the public facing API that allows authorised customers to inject new products into the database
+ - Inform programmers about any 'gotchas' for the solution (either compilation gotchas, runtime gotchas or unit test gotchas)

+ - Give a brief summary of what the solution does, what its purpose is

+ - For POCs explain why it is a POC

 ## Features